-It is my pleasure to present to you our inaugural annual report on CCGG's board engagement program.
-This document is broken down into three sections that collectively address: (I) the purpose, objectives and process of our engagement program, (II) topics discussed and recommendations made during our recently concluded 2021 engagement season, and (III) our assessment of the ongoing impact of CCGG's engagement program.
+It is my pleasure to present to you our second annual report on CCGG's board engagement program.
+This document is broken down into three sections that collectively address: (I) the objectives of our engagement program, (II) topics discussed and recommendations made during our recently concluded 2022 engagement season, and (III) our assessment of the ongoing impact of CCGG's engagement program.